Ximi1970/systray-x/README.md

 Warning:

-This add-on and companion app will NOT work with full Wayland desktops.
+This add-on and companion app will NOT work with FULL Wayland desktops.
+No interaction between window clients is possible in Wayland.

 ## Donations